Dr. Shirley's Web Courses

 - AD 1901

-American Standard Version of the Bible, a recension of the RV, included words/phrases preferred by Americans;
+American Standard Version of the Bible, a rescension of the RV, included words/phrases preferred by Americans

-Founding of the Pentecostal Church, in Topeka, Kansas, as members of several denominations are touched by the Holy Spirit
+Founding of The Pentecostal Church, in Topeka, Kansas, as members of several denominations were touched by the Holy Spirit

 - AD 1901-1910